kdl-org/kdl/SPEC.md

 ### Identifier

+An Identifier is either a [Bare Identifier](#bare-identifier), which is an unquoted string like `node` or `item`, or a [String](#string), which is quoted, like `"node"` or `"two words"`.
+There's no semantic difference between the kinds of identifier; this simply allows for the use of quotes to have unusual identifiers that are inexpressible as bare identifiers.

+### Bare Identifier

-A bare Identifier is composed of any Unicode codepoint other than [non-initial characters](#non-initial-characters), followed by any number of Unicode codepoints other than [non-identifier characters](#non-identifier-characters), so long as this doesn't produce something confusable for a [Number](#number), [Boolean](#boolean), or [Null](#null).
+A Bare Identifier is composed of any Unicode codepoint other than [non-initial characters](#non-initial-characters), followed by any number of Unicode codepoints other than [non-identifier characters](#non-identifier-characters), so long as this doesn't produce something confusable for a [Number](#number), [Boolean](#boolean), or [Null](#null).
 For example, both a [Number](#number) and an Identifier can start with `-`, but when an Identifier starts with `-` the second character cannot be a digit.
 This is precicely specified in the [Full Grammar](#full-grammar) below.

 Identifiers are terminated by [Whitespace](#whitespace) or